Reinterpreting Landauer conductance, solving the quantum measurement problem, grand unification: Re-interpreting Landauer-Buttiker formalism

 {\bf Towards a four probe Landauer conductance formula at zero temperature:} Note that the central object in quantum mechanics that is a wave-packet can be decomposed into wavelets and that naturally give four different wavelets.
 They are $+k$ mode moving forward in time, $+k$ mode moving backward in time, $-k$ mode moving forward in time and $-k$ mode moving backward in time.
-In this section we are only talking about $\pm k$ modes in a wave-packet moving forward in time.
+In this section we are only talking about $\pm k$ modes in a wave-packet moving forward in time because the initial wave-packet is moving forward in time.
 A $+k$ mode moving in forward time is physically indistinguishable from a $-k$ mode moving in backward time and to keep the arguments simple we only consider forward moving modes.
-If backward moving modes manifests (for example it does in the viscinity of a Fano resonance when the entire wave-packet can move backwards in time \cite{kan}) the arguments can be accordingly adjusted easily.
-Once again by zero temperature we only mean $k_BT$ is less than the subband spacing in the leads (see ch4 in \cite{kan}).
+If backward moving modes manifests for the given initial condition of the wave-packet (for example it does in the vicinity of a Fano resonance when the wave-packet that was initially moving forward in time starts moving backwards in time \cite{kan}) the arguments can be accordingly adjusted easily.
+Once again by zero temperature we only mean $k_BT$ is less than the sub-band spacing in the leads (see ch4 in \cite{kan}).
 For the two probe conductance, the voltage difference between the two classical reservoirs are considered.
 For a four probe conductance we need the voltage difference between the two leads and the leads are quantum in nature, thus leading to complicacies related to measurements in quantum mechanics.
 Theoretically we can always calculate a voltage difference between the two quantum leads based on the countability of electrons, and so we proceed to calculate the chemical potentials $\mu_A$ of left lead and $\mu_B$ of right lead, at zero temperature.
 For a completely opaque barrier we will get the situation $\mu_A=\mu_1$ and $\mu_B=\mu_2$.
 For a barrier that transmits, we will get a situation $\mu_1>\mu_A>\mu_B>\mu_2$ as shown in Fig. 1.
 First consider the right lead where we only have to consider the $+k$ modes for which the number of available states at a point is given by the LPDOS, and for the relevant current carrying energy window the number of electrons is $\frac{d n}{d E}(\mu_1-\mu_B)$.
 Of all these available states, a state will be occupied only if it receives an electron transmitted across the scatterer from the left reservoir.
-Therefore the number of occupied states in right lead, between $\mu_B$ and $\mu_1$ is
+Therefore the number of occupied local states in right lead, between $\mu_B$ and $\mu_1$ is